Learning from Randori

 March 16, 2019 performance at the Orange County Museum of Art

-This judo-based art performance took place within the exhibition Everyday Grappling Operations.
-Several judokas from Soto-Díaz’ dojo demonstrated the practice of randori within the space of the installation, in an interplay with other performers she directed.
-The performance centered on repeated falling and resilience, as a way to understand the role of affect in power relations.
+This performance, conceived and directed by Soto-Díaz, took place within Everyday Grappling Operations.
+Four judokas from Bunasawakai dojo practiced randori simultaneously, within the space of the installation, in an interplay with eight art performers designated as the spiral time-keepers.
+The performance centered on repeated falling and rising, as a way to understand the role of affect and contingency in power relations.